chrislydick/homeassistant-day-of-photos/README.md

 pip install -r requirements.txt
 ```

-The Airflow DAG expects the `pyicloud-ipd` and `pillow` packages.
-Airflow itself
+The Airflow DAG expects the `pyicloud-ipd`, `pillow`, `opencv-python`, and
-should already be installed on the machine executing the DAG.
+`numpy` packages.
+Airflow itself should already be installed on the machine
+executing the DAG.

 ## iCloud setup